 - Sacroiliac joint dysfunction: The sacroiliac (S.I.) joint is the load-bearing, shock-absorbing union between the spine and pelvis.
 It is a mechanical link that connects the chain of locomotion to the rest of the body.
 This joint is surrounded by a strong ligamentous-reinforced capsule and is minimally mobile, allowing only about 4 degrees of rotation and up to 1.6 mm of translation.
 Approximately 3-22% of lumbosacral pain is attributable to the S.I joint.

 - Stenosis is a narrowing of the spinal column that puts pressure on the spinal cord and nerves.
 Stenosis can cause pain or numbness with walking and over time leads to leg weakness and sensory loss.
+Stenosis is most common in those over the age of 60, and is typically the result of normal degenerative changes in the spine.

 - Pregnancy related low back pain: Research shows that between 45-76% of pregnant women will experience low back pain at some stage of their pregnancy.
 Pregnancy-related low back pain is not generally the result of true structural disease, but rather a combination of “functional” stressors, including weight gain, biomechanical changes, gait changes, and postural strains that occur along with hormone-induced ligamentous laxity.